swaptacular/swpt-k8s-config/README.md

 continue evolving from there.

-You should always include a copy of the `apps/dev/swpt-nfs-server/` directory in your cluster.
-(In our example, this would be `apps/prod/swpt-nfs-server/`.)
+You should always include a copy of the `apps/dev/swpt-nfs-server/` directory in your cluster (`apps/prod/swpt-nfs-server/` for example).
 However, among the other sub-directories in `apps/dev/`, you should copy only those which are responsible for running the types of Swaptacular nodes that you want to run in your Kubernetes cluster:

   * `apps/dev/swpt-accounts/` is responsible for running an [accounting authority